DebianEasy/nodepm/README.md

   introduce nodepm-user program
-  (with nodepm-user) making it possible to be faster to wakeup from idle under X11 0.5: making it possible to be faster to wakeup from idle, not relying on X11 ow
+  (with nodepm-user) making it possible to be faster to wakeup from idle under X11 0.5: making it possible to be faster to wakeup from idle, not relying on X11 now